Joel-Eagles/Recessed-Unifi-Entry-Senser/Assembly.md

 	<img src="./Assets/PXL_20260328_175917208.jpg" width="30%"/>
 </p>

-- Insert your sensor main body into the 3d printed case
+- Insert your sensor main body into the 3d printed case.
-	- Make sure to align the 2 parallel slots with the plastic clips on the bottom of the main body
+	- Make sure to align the 2 parallel slots with the plastic clips on the bottom of the main body.

 <p>
 	<img src="./Assets/PXL_20260328_180004243.jpg" width="30%"/>